cortex-js/compute-engine/src/docs/guide-latex-syntax.md

 For entries of kind `expression` the `parse` handler is invoked when the trigger is encountered in the LaTeX input.
 The `parse` handler is passed a `parser` object that can be used to parse the input.
-The `parse` handler should return a MathJSON expression.

 The kind `expression` is suitable for a simple symbol, for example a mathematical constant.
 It can also be used for more complex constructs, such as